-As of December 31, 2021, the Company had not commenced any operations.
-All activity for the period from July 7, 2021 (inception) through December 31, 2021 relates to the Company's formation and its initial public offering (the "IPO"), which is described below, and pursuit of a Business Combination.
-The Company will not generate any operating revenues until after the completion of a Business Combination, at the earliest.
+As of December 31, 2023, the Company had not commenced any operations.
+All activity for the period from July 7, 2021 (inception) through December 31, 2023 relates to the Company's formation, the initial public offering (the "Initial Public Offering" or "IPO"), which is described below, and identifying a target for a Business Combination.
+The Company generates non-operating income in the form of earnings on marketable securities held in the Trust Account (as defined below) from the proceeds derived from the Initial Public Offering.
 The Company has selected December 31 as its fiscal year end.

-The registration statement for the Company's IPO was declared effective on December 8, 2021 (the "Effective Date").
-On December 13, 2021, the Company consummated the IPO of 11,500,000 units (the "Units"), including 1,500,000 Units that were issued pursuant to the underwriters' exercise of their over-allotment option in full, at \$10.00 per Unit, generating gross proceeds of \$115,000,000, which is discussed in Note 3.
-Simultaneously with the closing of the IPO, the Company consummated the sale of 6,850,000 Private Placement Warrants (the "Private Placement Warrants") at a price of \$1.00 per Private Warrant in a private placement to IWH Sponsor LP (the "Sponsor"), generating proceeds of \$6,850,000.
+The registration statement for the Company's IPO was declared effective on December 8, 2021.
+On December 13, 2021, the Company consummated the IPO of 11,500,000 units (the "Units" and, with respect to the Class A ordinary shares included in the Units sold, the "Public Shares"), which includes the exercise by the underwriter of its over-allotment option in the amount of 1,500,000 Units, at \$10.00 per Unit, generating gross proceeds of \$115,000,000.
+Each Unit consists of one Public Share and one-half of one warrant ("Public Warrants").
+Each whole Public Warrant entitles the holder to purchase one Class A ordinary share as a price of \$11.50 per share, subject to adjustment (see Note 5).

+Simultaneously with the closing of the IPO, the Company consummated the sale of 6,850,000 warrants (each, a "Private Placement Warrant" and, collectively, the "Private Placement Warrants") at a price of \$1.00 per Private Placement Warrant in a private placement to IWH Sponsor LP (the "Sponsor"), generating proceeds of \$6,850,000, which is described in Note 3.

 Transaction costs of the IPO amounted to \$6,822,078, consisting of \$2,300,000 of underwriting discount, \$4,025,000 of deferred underwriting discount, and \$497,078 of offering costs.
-Of these amounts, \$302,696 was allocated to the Public Warrants (as defined below) and charged against additional paid-in capital and \$6,519,382 were allocated to Class A ordinary shares reducing the initial carrying amount of such shares.
+Of these amounts, \$302,696 was allocated to the Public Warrants and charged against additional paid-in capital and \$6,519,382 were allocated to Class A ordinary shares reducing the initial carrying amount of such shares.
+In addition, on December 13, 2021, cash of approximately \$1,778,733 was held outside of the Trust Account and was available for the payment of offering costs and for working capital purposes.